onyx-and-iris/vban-cmd-python/README.md

 #### `vban.public_packet`

-Returns a data packet with current Voiceemeter states.
+Returns a Voicemeeter rt data packet.
 Designed to be used internally by the interface but available for parsing through this read only property object.
+States may or may not be current, use the polling parameter pdirty to be sure.

 ### `Errors`